youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/event.md

 may be called from any thread, but `callback` is always called from the main Starboard thread, queued with other pending events.

-`callback`: The callback function to be called. `context`: The context that is passed to the `callback` function. `delay`: The minimum number of microseconds to wait before calling the `callback` function.
+`callback`: The callback function to be called.
+Must not be NULL. `context`: The context that is passed to the `callback` function. `delay`: The minimum number of microseconds to wait before calling the `callback` function.
 Set `delay` to `0` to call the callback as soon as possible.

 #### Declaration ####